mIRC

 Where do we meet?

 On IRC of course!
-On #mIRC, and there is a special IRC Channel on EFnet, called #SETI@home.
+On channel #mIRC and there is an IRC channel called #SETI@home on EsperNet, EFnet and other networks.
 All implications of finding E.T. and his friends are discussed there.
-You can also share eventual problems with the SETI@home program there with other data crunchers!
-There is an Unofficial SETI Forum on the Web as well.
+You can also share eventual problems with the BOINC program and any questions regarding the SETI@home project there with other data crunchers!
+There is an Official SETI Forum on the Web as well.